voiceflow/alexa-runtime/README.md

 `alexa-runtime` is an http webhook service that handles alexa requests and generates a response.
 It manages the state of the alexa user based on the programs (flows) made on the Voiceflow Creator tool.
 It can be run independently from Voiceflow.

-This is the same service that hosts all Alexa skills created Voiceflow.
-This includes production skills and handling billions of requests.
+This is the same service that hosts all Alexa skills created on Voiceflow.
+This includes serving production apps on and handling millions of requests.

 > ⚠️ **This repository is still undergoing active development**: Major breaking changes may be pushed periodically and the documentation may become outdated - a stable version has not been released